SEO for Artists

 (hence, years)

 As we just mentioned, SEO results won’t happen overnight.
-You need to be prepared to work even if you don’t see any results, ignore the random tidbits and resist the urge to run off to some new promising platforms (e.g. a new social media site, or a new sell art online site).
-Instead, you need to put one foot in front of another and stick to your plan.
+You need to be prepared to work even if you don’t see any results, ignore the random tidbits, and resist the urge to run off to some new promising platforms (e.g., a new social media site or a new sell art online site).
+Instead, you must put one foot before another and stick to your plan.

 seo for artists

-If you are not tech-savvy at all, you should opt for a drag-and-drop builder (e.g. Squarespace, Wix) instead of a content management system, or CMS, (e.g. WordPress, Joomla).
-However, drag-and-drop builders are not that great with SEO due to the limited tools and features.
-You will likely struggle to get results.
-In this case, just don’t have big ambitions with ranking on top.
+If you are not tech-savvy, you should opt for a drag-and-drop builder (e.g., Squarespace, Wix) instead of a content management system or CMS (e.g., WordPress, Joomla).
+However, drag-and-drop builders are not great with SEO due to the limited tools and features.
+You will likely need help to get results.
+In this case, they have small ambitions of ranking on top.
 You can find other strategies that are a better fit for you – for example, starting an art channel on YouTube.

 seo for artists

 Keywords are one of the main elements of SEO.
 Your keywords are words or phrases in your web content that make it possible for people to find your site via search engines.
-An artist website that is well optimised should contain keywords people search for, especially in the titles.
+An artist’s well-optimized website should contain keywords people search for, especially in the titles.

 Questions to ask yourself